-If you’re a dedicated reader of Steak U, you know that the ribeye steak takes its name from the cut’s originally location along the upper rib cage of the cow, closer to the head and neck.
+If you’re a dedicated reader of Steak U, you know that the ribeye steak takes its name from the cut’s original location along the upper rib cage of the cow, closer to the head and neck.
 Given the lack of movement and fatty nature of meat in this area of a cow’s anatomy, the ribeye or rib steak tends to be well marbled and tender.
-The downside is that, for some, a ribeye can be a bit fatty.
+The downside is that, for some, a ribeye can be a bit too fatty.

 In contrast, the porterhouse steak comes from the lower rib portion of the cow, closer to the loin or rear end.
 This area gets a similar level of exercise to the ribeye, but has a lower fat content, making it more palatable to some steak lovers.
 The porterhouse is actually made up of two different cuts of beef, the tenderloin along one side and a strip steak on the other.

 The main differences between the porterhouse and ribeye comes down to fat and bone content.
 The porterhouse contains a “T” shaped bone, while the ribeye can come in bone-in or boneless varieties.
 Ribeye steaks have a distinctive “meaty” flavor given the high fat content.
 A porterhouse steak also has two different texture and tenderness profiles given the two different cuts of steak involved.

 There are also differences in preferred cooking method of a ribeye vs porterhouse steak.
 A ribeye will generally contain one bone towards the outside of the beef or no bone at all.
 This makes the ribeye an excellent choice for pan frying, grilling on the BBQ, broiling in the oven, or just about any other application of heat and fire you can think of.
 When grilling over an open flame you should be cautious of flare ups caused by the melting fat which can char your gourmet steaks in a hurry.